rertyy/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The order already exists.
+The order details are invalid.

     * 2a1.
-BookKeeper shows an error message.

-      Use case resumes at step 1.
-* 2b.
-The order details are invalid.

-    * 2b1.
 BookKeeper shows an error message.

       Use case resumes at step 1.